Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 So far, we only looked at the overall distribution of one variable and the bivariate distribution of two variables.
 For a better understanding of our data, we construct the following pivot table that shows the aggregated distribution of quantitative variables by mean, conditional on the number of ingredients.
 As we examine each column of the pivot table from top to bottom, we can observe a consistently increasing trend in various quantitative variables such as `calories`, `carbohydrates`, `minutes`, `n_steps`, `protein`, `saturated_fat`, `sodium`, and `total_fat`, as the number of ingredients increases in food recipes.
 This suggests that `n_ingredients` might have a positive correlation with these quantitative variables.

-The pivot table is shown below (number is rounded to 3 decimal places and only showin the first and last 5 line )
+The pivot table is shown below.

 |   n_ingredients |   calories |   carbohydrates |   minutes |   n_steps |   protein |   saturated_fat |   sodium |    sugar |   total_fat |
 |----------------|-----------|----------------|----------|----------|----------|----------------|---------|---------|------------|